The Psychology of a Welcome Kit: How Financial Advisors Build Trust From Day One

 • Ongoing: Anniversary thank-you kits or milestone gifts reinforce long-term loyalty.

 Both matter, but onboarding carries special weight because it happens at the most fragile stage of the relationship.
 Clients are still deciding whether you’re “the one.”
-A kit can tilt that decision in your favor.
+A kit can tilt that decision in your favor before performance even enters the conversation.

 Lessons from Other Industries